DWBH21/Project1/README.md

 ```

 - **Verification:**
-  Python calculates the expected result using `int` or the `Decimal` module (for float), and compares it with Java's output (up to 30 decimal digits for float).
+  Python calculates the expected result using `int` or the `Decimal` module (for float) and compares it with Java's output (up to 30 decimal digits for float).
+  And prints total number of test cases passed.

 ## Author